A History of Africa

 In the course of their explorations the Phoenicians and Carthaginians visited the Canary Islands, but they only established outposts there, and these were abandoned by the time the Romans found out about the place.
 At first the Romans called this archipelago Fortunatae Insulae, the Fortunate Isles.
 Juba II, the king of Mauretania, sent an expedition that completely explored the islands in the first century A.D., and shortly after that, a Berber tribe, the Guanche, moved in from the mainland.
 The Roman scholar Pliny the Elder described the islands as the home of many wild dogs (canes), and thus named the place Canaria; from that we get the old saying about there being no canaries in the Canary Islands.
 Because the Romans didn't try to colonize the islands, and because we never hear them talk about anything beyond them, it's safe to say that to the classical mind, the Canary Islands marked the southwest corner of the known world.

 In 62 or 66 A.D., Emperor Nero sent two centurions to see if Kush was worth conquering.
-They reported that it wasn't, and they also tried to find the source of the Nile, something the Egyptians had never discovered, despite millennia of attention given to that river.
-Their conclusion was that the source was the swamp we call the Sudd (see Chapter 1).
+They reported that it wasn't, and they also tried to find the source of the Nile.
+Though the Egyptians knew that river was critically important to them (one of their oldest gods was Hapi, the god of the Nile), they never found out where the Nile came from.
+In the ancient Egyptian view of the universe, the Nile began in their version of Paradise, passed through the underworld, and entered the world of the living in Nubia.
+Well, when the Romans tried to find the source of the Nile, their conclusion was that the source was the swamp we call the Sudd (see Chapter 1).
 Claudius Ptolemy included this information when he wrote his Geography, and since no white man got through the Sudd before 1842 A.D., Ptolemy made a remarkably accurate guess as to where the waters of the Sudd came from.
 His map showed streams beginning in a central African mountain range, which he called the Mountains of the Moon (the modern Ruwenzori?), and they collected into two large lakes; out of those lakes came two north-flowing rivers, which joined together to form one river, the White Nile, before entering the Sudd.
 Presumably this was what Arab traders had heard about Lakes Victoria and Albert, combined with Ptolemy's imagination.

 This is the End of Chapter 4.